 Our guide continues below with additional information on how to forward text messages on iPhone 5, including pictures of these steps.

 Confused about why some of your messages are blue and some are green?
-This iMessage sent as text message article can clear up some of that confusion.
+This article about an iMessage sent as text message article can clear up some of that confusion.

 Turn On Text Message Forwarding in iOS 8 (Guide with Pictures)